AnoirsGit/WEB-documentation-from-Anoir/2_general_os_knowledge/5_inter_process_communication/README.md

 ## 1. Shared Memory Method

 Ex: Producer-Consumer problem
-There are two processes: Producesr and Consumer.
-The producer produces some items and the Consumer consumes that item.
-The two processes share a common space or memory location known as a buffer where the item produced by the Producer is stored and from which the Consumer consumes the item if needed.
-There are two versions of this problem: The first one is known as the unbounded buffer problem in which the Producer can produce up to a certain number of items before it starts waiting for Consumer to consume it.
-First, the Producer and the Consumer will share some common memory, then the producer will start produc inf items.
-Tf the total produced item is equal to the size of the buffer, the producer will wait to get it consumed by the Consumer.
-Similarly, the consumer will wait for the Producer to produce it.
-If there are items available, Consumer will consume them.
+The Producer-Consumer problem involves two processes: the Producer and the Consumer.
+The Producer creates items, and the Consumer consumes those items.
+They both use a shared memory space called a buffer to store the items produced by the Producer.
+If the buffer is full, the Producer waits for the Consumer to consume items, and if the buffer is empty, the Consumer waits for the Producer to produce items.
+The problem can have two versions: the unbounded buffer problem, where the Producer can produce as many items as needed before waiting, and the bounded buffer problem, where there's a limit to the buffer size.

 ``` C
 #define buff_max 25